 Look: I’m sure that those of you that are more interested in this question are eager to find out the specific locations of Fluke Corporation factories so I will list them now.

-Fluke has factories in United States, United Kingdom, Asia, and the Netherlands.
+Fluke has factories in the United States, United Kingdom, Asia, and the Netherlands.
 Finished products are then shipped to one of many sales center’s, where they are either sold directly or shipped to one of the buyers.
 If you are in the United States, the model that you order will be shipped to you from the United States.
-For those of you that are located in Europe, the products you ordered will be shipped to you from Germany, France or the United Kingdom, depending if you are located in continental Europe or the United Kingdom.
-Fluke multimeters are shipped from China, Korea or Japan if you are in Asia.
+For those of you that are located in Europe, the products you ordered will be shipped to you from Germany, France, or the United Kingdom, depending on if you are located in continental Europe or the United Kingdom.
+Fluke multimeters are shipped from China, Korea, or Japan if you are in Asia.
 Fluke Corporation also has a sales center in Australia that takes care of Australia and New Zealand.

 One thing is certain.
 There’s a reason why Fluke Company gives out lifetime warranties to its products.
 If you order a product from Fluke, you can be confident that you will receive a product that had hours and hours of careful work invested into it so that you can be satisfied with the final product that will enable you to do your work up to the highest standard.

 The Manual that is shipped with Fluke 115 contains all instructions that are necessary for the user to know in order to safely and effectively operate the Fluke 115 multimeter.
 One of those instructions is about Fluke 115 calibration.
 In the case that it fails during performance tests, Fluke 115 needs to be calibrated and it can be calibrated easily.
 You just need to press a few buttons and refer to the table within the manual.
 The table contains the values that are to be used during calibration.
 Calibration of ohms does not require any test leads.
 When calibrating other values, you will need to use test leads as instructed.